antonk-liv/conservation_pipeline/README.md

 Those targets are identified and summarised in the output file *targets_not_analysed.csv*.

 ### **Column meanings in the main conservation outputs**
-The outputs containing conservation data have the following columns:
+The outputs containing conservation data present conservation scores in different ways and have the following columns:
 | Column header | Explanation |
 | ----    |:---: |
 | Protein | UniProt Accession ID of a target protein |